SitePen/dgrid/doc/migrating/API-Comparison.md

 ### autoHeight

-Automatic height can be achieved using `height: auto` in the CSS for a grid's main DOM node.
-There is no direct programmatic support for this.
-(This means there is no built-in support for automatically sizing to a certain number of rows.)
+Automatic height can be achieved by adding the `dgrid-autoheight` class to a List or Grid's `domNode`.
+There is no direct programmatic support for this (i.e. there is no built-in support for automatically sizing to a certain number of rows).

 Examples of an auto-height grid can be found in the `autoheight.html` and `extensions/Pagination.html` test pages.